MRI

 We will work out our MRI scanning capacity for each day to ensure that scans don't overrun and to reduce your waiting time before your scan.

-We can usually offer you a scan quickly at your chosen centre, as we only have short waiting lists.
-You can also expect to have your scan results within 7 days of first contacting us.
+We can usually offer you a scan quickly at your chosen centre, as we only have short waiting lists, and we provide speedy results.